Explore your schema

 Find your content

-Use the following query to list all content types and their total counts.
+Use the following query to list content types and their total counts.
 Update the query with the content types available in your schema.

-# Get all content types and their counts
+# Get content types and their counts

 query ContentInventory {